InebriatedSquirrel/Seagulls/README.md

 --------------
 1. Install [Xcode 5] (https://developer.apple.com/xcode/downloads/)
 2. Right click on the .uproject file in the main folder
-3. Select "Generate Xcode project files"
+3. Select "Generate Xcode project file"
 4. Open the generated .xcodeproj file in Xcode 5
 5. Wait for the project to open
+6. On the top toolbar, ensure that SeagullGameEditor - Mac > My Mac 64 bit is selected as the active scheme
-6. Navigate to Project > Build For > Running
+6. Navigate to Project > Build For > Profiling
 7. Wait for building to finish
 8. You can now open the .uproject file in the Unreal Editor